cristeaandrei95/nore/packages/std/array/union.md

 ---
-title: union
+name: union
-collection: array
+menu: array
+route: /array/union
 tags:
   - array
   - union
 ---

-Creates an array of unique values, in order, from all given arrays
+Creates an array of unique values, in order, from all given arrays.

 `union(...lists)`

+- arguments must be arrays

 ```js
 import { union } from "@nore/std/array";